accesscode-2-1/kitkat/unit-0/week-5.md

 ### Think piece discussion (team leader has prepared answers and guides discussion)

 * What are 2 things you took from this think piece?
+We should act we are confident (or at least push ourselves to do something) even if we are not confident enough until we get confident.
+We should keep trying instead of worrying or beign overwhelmed and give up things.
+And "power" pause can work because you make an effort to pay attention to your attitude to be positive/powerful.

 * How does this think piece relate to access code?
+Some of us thought that we agree to the think piece but some thought it is wrong to fake.
+Also some thought if they have to fake, it is hard because they can not show when they do not understand the class materials or exercises.

 ### TODOs